Hessian barrier algorithms for non-convex conic optimization

 In this section we introduce a first-order potential reduction method for solving \eqref{eq:Opt} that uses a barrier $h \in\scrH_{\nu}(\setK)$ and potential function \eqref{eq:potential}.
-We assume that we are able to compute an approximate analytic center at low computational costs.
-Specifically, our algorithm relies on the availability of a $\nu$-analytic center, i.e. a point $x^{0}\in \feas$ such that
+We assume that we are able to compute an approximate analytic center at low computational cost.
+Specifically, our algorithm relies on the availability of a $\nu$-analytic center, i.e. a point $x^{0}\in\setX$ such that

-To obtain such a point $x^{0}$, one can apply standard techniques \cite{NesNem94} to the convex programming problem $\min_{x\in \feas}h(x)$ (see also \cite{Ye98}).
+To obtain such a point $x^{0}$, one can apply interior point methods to the convex programming problem $\min_{x\in \feas}h(x)$.
 Moreover, since $\nu \geq 1$ we do not need to solve it with high precision, making the application of computationally cheap first-order method, such as \cite{Dvurechensky:2022tu}, an appealing choice for this preprocessing step.